slamora/brackets-wiki/Typing-Speed-Mini-Spec.md

 ### Performance Investigation Notes

 * The standalone CodeMirror demos do not show the typing speed lag that we see in Brackets.
 * Timeline profile comparisons between Brackets on CodeMirror show major differences in repaint regions.
 CodeMirror standalone data shows repaint regions isolated to the edited line.
-Bracket's repaint regions show extra repaints of the entire browser surface.
+Bracket's repaint regions show extra repaints of the entire browser surface. _Update 5/14: It appears the difference is due to the flex box layout used in Brackets.
+I confirmed in Brackets, Chrome and Firefox that the entire #main-view repaints for each DOM change in CodeMirror._
 * Press-and-hold tests are also snappy in CodeMirror standalone.
 There's a 1:1 correspondence between characters typed and onChange events.
 In Brackets, that ratio is approximately 6:1 on my current generation MacBook Air. input events are getting batched due to the longer layout/repaint times.

 ### References